toshioendo/hhrt/README.md

 % ./7pstencil [-p PY PZ] [-bt BT] [-nt NT] [NX NY NZ] `

-like
+* NX NY NZ: size of 3D arrays to be simulated
+* PY PZ: data distribution grid.
+PY*PZ must be equal to #MPI-processes
+* NT: # of time steps to be simulated
+* BT: temporal block size

+You can run it by

 `
 % ./7pstencil 512 512 512
 `

 But this does not exceed the device memory capacity.
-In order to do it, "process oversubscription" is used as follows.
+In order to achieve "out-of-core" execution on HHRT, "process oversubscription" is used as follows.

 ### On single GPU/node envorinment